pycensor/censor/README.rst

     and display RSS feeds, take todo notes, keep a shopping list and log text.

-    CENSOR would provide a word based matcher to block results, this to provide a output filter instead of using reinforcement to not make such output.
-Without the reinforcement performance is there and CENSOR as gatekeeper can block correct, but unwanted answers.
+    CENSOR provides a word based matcher to block results on IRc, this to provide a output filter instead of using reinforcement to not make such output.
+Without the reinforcement performance is there and CENSOR as gatekeeper can block correct, but unwanted, answers.

     "Telling a recipe for suicide is criminal, telling recipes ain't."